Mathématique: Chapter 5

 But his mind was too drained, too exhausted to turn it into anything else.

 So.
 A tonal cypher.
-That would be difficult.
-It would be upsetting.
-He should save that one until the end.
-It would be a delicate balance, staying on his own, uninterfered with, long enough to get the remaining four.
-That would bring him to eight.
+That’d be difficult.
+(That’d be upsetting.)
+He should save it until the end.
+It’d be a delicate balance, staying on his own, uninterfered with, long enough to clinch the remaining four.
 He was certain he could get eight of the ten.

 But the ninth—